Frame JS

 - the

-and other form elements inside the form will be used either as query parameters forGET
+<input>,<select>and other form elements inside the form will be used either as query parameters forGETrequests or as the request body forPOSTrequests

 <form data-component="FrameForm" action="https://fqdn.com/my/endpoint" method="GET">